raviMukti/Kampus-App/README.md

 # Kampus-App
-Aplikasi Kampus App Tahap 1 yang dibuat dengan menggunakan JavaFX dengan metode MVC (DAO) Sangat Sederhana sekali..
+Simple CRUD Application with MVC DAO Pattern

 Setup DB
+- Create New Database on your phpMyAdmin
-- Buka Package Resource dan import file kampus_app.sql ke database baru di PHPMyAdmin
+- Open Package Resource and import the kampus_app.sql file to your Database
-- User = root
-- Pass = 123456

-Run Program
-Package Main > Dashboard.java > Run
+- Customize connection properties in DBConfig, makes it same as your setup in phpMyAdmin